xmtp/snap/README.md

 ### Authentication

 Two methods in the Snap allow unauthenticated access. `initKeystore` and `getKeystoreStatus`.
+Even unauthenticated APIs require the user to have previously installed the Snap and authorized the origin to connect to it.

 `initKeystore` takes an XMTP `PrivateKeyBundle` as an argument and saves it in the Snaps storage.
 Upon successful validation and storage of the XMTP keys, the origin that called `initKeystore` is authorized to make calls to restricted Keystore methods for 30 days.